louisepaul75/py-erp/.ai/stories/product_import_artikel_variante.md

 - [x] Implemented proper linking of variants to their parent products
 - [x] Added debug output for troubleshooting
 - [x] Implemented exception handling for robust error recovery
+- [x] Successfully imported parent products from Artikel_Familie (1,571 products created)
+- [x] Successfully updated parent-child relationships for 4,078 variant products
+- [x] Executed variant import with dry-run mode to verify data

 ### In Progress

+- [ ] Complete full variant import to create all variants in the database
 - [ ] Enhance product categorization based on `Familie_` field and legacy categories
 - [ ] Extract additional product attributes (dimensions, weights, descriptions)
 - [ ] Import product tags and properties from related entities